Miami Children's Hospital VACC Camp

 For many years, the doctor has been working with Medicaid to reduce the rate of admissions for asthma, while improving the quality of life of asthmatic children and their families.

 • In 1997, Dr. Simpser received a grant "Attacking Asthma" in partnership with Medicaid Area 11 and The Health Council of South Florida.
-Working with this grant and the Miami Children's Hospital Asthma Center, there has been a reduction of 70% to 85% in emergency room visits and 95% reduction in the admission rate for asthma.
+Working with this grant and the Nicklaus Children's Hospital Asthma Center, there has been a reduction of 70% to 85% in emergency room visits and 95% reduction in the admission rate for asthma.
 The length of stay for asthma has been reduced from 5.3 days to 2.7 days and currently following an asthma pathway to 1.3 days.

 • In 1998, the American College of Chest Physicians presented Dr. Simpser with its prestigious Governors Community Service Award.